This course provides information about how to create advanced stored processes that prompt the user for input and create different types of output.

 This course builds on the knowledge gained by attending the Creating Stored Processes Using SAS 1: Essentials course.
 That knowledge is required.
 To be completely successful in this course, an understanding of SAS programming and the SAS macro language is required.
 You can gain the necessary SAS programming knowledge by completing the SAS Programming 1: Essentials course and the SAS Macro Language 1: Essentials course.

-This course addresses Platform for SAS Business Analytics, SAS Stored Processes software.
+This course addresses SAS Analytics Platform, SAS Stored Process Server software.

 Investigating SAS Stored Process Programming Concepts

 - exploring SAS Stored Processes and the Platform for SAS Business Analytics

 - recognizing the stored process metadata and program elements

 - constructing a stored process using a SAS Program